drbean/curriculum/writing/actionresearch/slides.md

 ### Announcement

 Homework: Do the 5-minute activity with a study buddy.
 Write up the activity as an IMRAD essay.
 Check the format Dr Bean wants on the site https://sac.nuu.edu.tw/cgi-bin/moodle, Week 16, at (after logging in) https://sac.nuu.edu.tw/cgi-bin/moodle/mod/assign/view.php?id=619

+# Exam Prep

+## 5 minute teaching with study buddy

+- Preparation mode: 10 minutes to prepare what you are going to do

+	- Take notes
+	- Look at the textbook

+- Study mode: 5 minutes to do it
+- Reporting mode: 20 minutes to write up what you did

+## A study plan for Week 17

+What language exams are you preparing for next Monday, Tuesday, and Wednesday 8-10am?

+Write down a study plan.

+Study.

+Bring along your study plan in Week 18.